 This is a non-comprehensive list of some commonly encountered issues.
-When you encouter an error while using Custom Data Feeds on ArcGIS Server, the first step is to check the CDF log files that are located at: ArcGIS/Server/framework/runtime/customdata/logs.
+When you encounter an error while using Custom Data Feeds on ArcGIS Server, the first step is to check the CDF logs.

 Changing the Custom Data Feeds Logging Levels